alexandermckay/firestore-compound-queries/readme.md

 };
 ```

-- Run `whereC1` as if it is an independent query returning only the index keys that match the query
+- Run `whereDistance` as if it is an independent query returning only the index keys that match the query

 | distance | doc_id |
 | -------- | ------ |